 UAE courts remain ahead of others in the Middle East in enabling claimants to successfully enforce foreign arbitration awards.
 In this regard, HFW's Dubai team has been successful in a number of landmark judgments in the past few years and has obtained a particularly significant judgment from the Dubai Court of Cassation, recognising a London arbitration award under the Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 (the New York Convention), despite the underlying charter party not having been signed, which in the past would have resulted in the recognition and enforcement being rejected.
 With supportive courts and new maritime institutions, Dubai and the UAE are securing their place as a leading global maritime hub.

 Commercial overview of the shipping industry

 The UAE is the shipping centre of the Middle East, with 14 operating commercial ports.
-The key ports include Jebel Ali in Dubai, Abu Dhabi, Sharjah and Fujairah, which is one of the biggest bunkering hubs.
+The key ports include Jebel Ali in Dubai, Abu Dhabi, Sharjah and Fujairah, the latter being one of the biggest bunkering hubs.

-Jebel Ali Port and its free zone area is also the biggest logistics hub within the Middle East.
-It is ranked in the top 10 of the world's largest sea ports, and has the world's largest man-made harbour.
+Jebel Ali Port and its free zone area is the biggest logistics hub within the Middle East.
+It is ranked in the top 10 of the world's largest sea ports and has the world's largest man-made harbour.

 General overview of the legislative framework